michaelmorley1/Active-Directory-Home-Lab/README.md

 <h1>Setting Up a Home Lab Running Active Directory</h1>

-This repository contains steps on how I set up a basic home lab running Active Directory on Oracle VirtualBox.
-Whilst also adding users to it via PowerShell script.
-This lab helped me gain a greater understanding on how active directory and Windows networking works.
+This repository contains steps on how I set up a basic home lab running Active Directory on Oracle VirtualBox whilst also adding users to it via a PowerShell script.

 In order to complete this lab three tools need to be downloaded.